apocalypseos/eleventy-base-blog/posts/firstpost.md

 layout: layouts/post.njk
 ---

-# Heading level 1

-## Heading level 2

-### Heading level 3

-#### Heading level 4

-##### Heading level 5

-###### Heading level 6

-I just love **bold text**.
-I just love __bold text__.

-About twenty years ago The Atlantic published a piece by Jeffrey Tayler named “Russia is finished” subtitled “The unstoppable descent of a once great power into social catastrophe and strategic irrelevance.”
+About twenty years ago The Atlantic published a piece by Jeffrey Tayler named “<a href="https://www.theatlantic.com/magazine/archive/2001/05/russia-is-finished/302220/">Russia is finished</a>” subtitled “The unstoppable descent of a once great power into social catastrophe and strategic irrelevance.”
 Not a very successful prediction was it?
 But what he did was fashionable at the time – he described what was happening in Russia in the nineties and made a straight-line projection from there.
 His error was assuming the continuation of the straight line – and he made the error because he thought Russia was only “Zaire With Permafrost”.

 My purpose in this essay is to apply the points that the author made about Russia twenty years ago to the United States of America today and adopt a simple straight-line projection based on a corresponding view of American history.
 This is not so much because I think that America really is finished – after all, as Adam Smith observed, there is a great deal of ruin in a nation, and America has seen hard times before – but in order to illustrate the perilous position America is in today.
 As the author of the Atlantic piece must now understand, straight-line predictions are always risky because – as happened in Russia – other forces can appear to change the “unstoppable descent”.
 But a straight-line prediction from the American situation as of the autumn of 2020 does point to an “unstoppable descent” into “social catastrophe and strategic irrelevance”.